I am diedria pigues

 My work experience is quite diverse, in addition to being a graphic designer and illustrator, I decided to pursue my love for teaching art in 2007.
 I received a Master of Art in Teaching degree from Memphis College of Art.
 I've been an art educator for Shelby County Schools for over a decade.
 My love for teaching children is both satisfying and challenging.
 As an educator, there is never a dull day in my classroom.
 Teaching and sharing my knowledge of art with our youth is truly fulfilling.
 Every art lesson I teach is related to something involving history, math, science, and social studies classes.
 I take pride in my students coming to visit me as adults and telling me how much they learned in my class.
 I am constantly finding ways to teach my students how to give back to the community by organizing and supporting many charitable events at my school.
 I love inspiring young minds and helping them to reach their full potential!

-What I do is driven by my faith, I'm fixated on my mission and passion to create art, and I don't focus on what everyone else is doing, but rather stay grateful for my abilities, that allow me to bless those that love my work.
+What I do is driven by my faith, I'm fixated on my mission and passion to create art that inspires, and impacts others.
+I don't focus on what everyone else is doing, but rather stay grateful for my abilities, that allow me to bless those that love art.
 Throughout this journey I have received unprecedented feedback and support from family, friends, and customers.
 I couldn't possibly be living this dream without their love and support.
 I am currently exhibiting my work at shows throughout the U.S., and plan to showcase my talent internationally in the near future.